dat3Cph/material/docs/frontend/javascript_react/execises/react_import_export.md

 import upper, {text1,text2, text3} from "./file1";
 ```

-1.2.2 Import the three strings, and the function in `App.js`, and add a h2 element: `<h2>Ex 1</h2>` and four `<p>` tags that will print the imported variables (remember the default export is a function, so call it with a default value like:
+1.2.2 Import the three strings, and the function in `App.js`, and add a h2 element: `<h2>Ex 1</h2>` and four `<p>` tags that will print the imported variables.
+Remember the default export is a function, so call it with a default value like:

 ```jsx
 <p>{upper("please uppercase me")}</p>